Panchatanthiram: Production

 The film marked the debut production of director K. S. Ravikumar's manager P. L. Thenappan, and the team initially planned a film starring Kamal Haasan with music composed by A. R. Rahman.
-Though recordings had taken place, Thenappan became apprehensive of the budget and chose to make a smaller budget film, meaning Deva replaced Rahman.
+Though recordings had taken place, Thenappan became apprehensive of the budget and chose to make a smaller-budget film, meaning Deva replaced Rahman.
 Hence Panchathanthiram, a comedy about five friends, materialised instead.
-Originally Krishnamachari Srikkanth and Maadhu Balaji were considered to portray the role of Vedhantham Iyengar, before Yugi Sethu was finalised.
+Krishnamachari Srikkanth and Maadhu Balaji were considered to portray the role of Vedhantham Iyengar, before Yugi Sethu was finalised.
 Sethu signed on revealing that Kamal Haasan had approached him to be a part of his two previous films, Thenali (2000) and Pammal K. Sambandam (2002) too, which he did not take up.
-Simran was signed after appearing alongside Kamal Haasan in Pammal K. Sambandam, with which the latter was impressed.

-The film started shoot in February 2002 and shot in Canada for seventeen days.
+The film began production in February 2002.
+Jayaram, who plays one of the five friends, said the film's title was not a reference to the Panchatantra, but the five friends.
+It was shot in Canada for seventeen days.
 In April 2002, Kamal Haasan was prevented from boarding a Los Angeles-bound flight in Toronto during the making of the film, with the security preventing him from passing due to his Islamic-sounding surname.
 In June 2002, the five friends in the film along with Deva took part in a promotional tour to publicise the soundtrack in Bangalore.
 The film faced trouble during censorship and parts of a song featuring Ramya Krishnan were subsequently cut.